The Top Online Employer/Recruiter Magnets

 2. Your Google Plus Profile

 Go to plus.Google.com to set up your Google+ Profile.
 It will show up on Google search results on any search using your name, and it can be more robust than your LinkedIn Profile.
-Meg Guiseppi, Job-Hunt’s Personal Branding Expert, wrote an excellent article on Personal Branding with Your Google Plus Profile.
+Meg Guiseppi, Job-Hunt’s Personal Branding Expert, wrote an excellent article on Personal Branding with Your Google Plus Profile and the Job-Hunt Guide to Using Google Plus for Your Job Search offers more advice.

 3. Your official Twitter account.